SteelCompendium/data-md-dse/Bestiary/Lightbender Pouncer.md

   t2: 4 damage; 2 dazzled (save ends)
   effects:
   - name: Effect
-    effect: 'A dazzled creature has a bane on their attacks and can’t have line of effect to targets who aren’t adjacent to them. '
+    effect: 'A dazzled creature has a bane on their attacks and can''t have line of effect to targets who aren''t adjacent to them. '
 - name: Illusory Feint
   type: Maneuver
   roll: REA RR